mikemaccana/dynamic-template/README.md

 ### Note

-As with normal strings. user input should be sanitised before use, to stop users injecting <script> tags etc.
+As with normal strings, **user input should be sanitised before use**, to stop users injecting <script> tags etc.

 ### Issues